Printer Friendly Version

 There is documentation that the individual is currently being treated with the product requested;

-The individual has a diagnosis of moderate to severe rheumatoid arthritis (RA) and ALL of the following:
+The individual has a diagnosis of moderate to severely active rheumatoid arthritis (RA) and BOTH of the following:

 ONE of the following: